hub-usp-inovacao/documentation/src/frontend/README.md

 ### Overview

-It's a readable-only platform that displays information about 6 main entities -- Initiatives, P&D&I<sub>1</sub> , Professors, Disciplines, Companies and Patents.
+It's a platform that displays information about 6 main entities -- Initiatives, P&D&I<sub>1</sub> , Professors, Disciplines, Companies and Patents.
 All the data comes from Google SpreadSheet, maintained by AUSPIN.

 _<sub>1: P&D&I is an acronym for "Pesquisa & Desenvolvimento & Inovação".</sub>_